Staff

 Jac chose to become a veterinary technician because she has always loved animals and wanted to be involved in making their lives more comfortable.
 She loves learning new aspects of veterinary medicine and greatly enjoys working with the friendly staff at STAH, where every day is different.

-Her professional interests include feline behavior, and her personal interests include riding horses, gardening, and PSU football.
-Jac has an exceptional ability to make you and your pet feel at ease, and we look forward to you meeting her!
+Her professional interests and primary focus currently is feline behavior, and her personal interests include riding horses, gardening, and PSU football.

 Judy Phillips